 It’s 2021, and super apps are becoming a trend in consumer tech.
 With China’s WeChat and AliPay setting the standard for super apps, other businesses from the East to West (including Malaysia) are quickly catching on and riding the wave.

-The future of super apps have been heavily discussed around the world.
+The future of super apps has been heavily discussed around the world.
 In a talk given by Connie Chan (General Partner, Andreessen Horowitz) in 2020, Chan predicts that “everything will become a super app”, where companies will start working together to discover new revenue streams.
 She also foresees that “everything will become commerce”; that we will be shopping from most of the apps that we use.
 This was a bold prediction, and one year later, it seems to be (very evidently) ringing true.

 China started small with Meituan, a food delivery app with which users can also find discount deals, share bikes and make hotel bookings.
 In the years following 2011, tech giant Tencent began making a huge impact on China and shortly after the rest of the world with WeChat, which has since then expanded far beyond just instant messaging with over a million mini programs.

 This super app trend then penetrated the West with apps like Uber, and SouthEast Asia with the launch of Grab and Gojek.
 This, of course, is just the tip of the iceberg.

 What’s a Super App Anyway?

 Super apps are basically apps with aggregated services or functions.
 As opposed to single-purpose apps like Snapchat (for sharing disappearing photos and videos) and Skype (for video calling), super apps offer a unified and centralized experience and use aggregate data for multiple functions in a single platform.